State privacy legislation

 Below is the twenty second weekly update on the status of proposed state privacy legislation in 2025.
 As always, the contents provided below are time-sensitive and subject

-Below is the twenty first weekly update on the status of proposed state privacy legislation in 2025.
-As always, the contents provided below are time-sensitive and subject to change.
+Below is the twentieth weekly update on the status of proposed state privacy legislation in 2025.
+As always, the contents

 Keypoint: Last week, Oregon’s legislature passed a bill to amend the state’s consumer data privacy law, the Connecticut Senate passed two bills, and there were developments with bills in New Jersey, Nebraska, Texas, Massachusetts, and Louisiana.